groupdocs-viewer/GroupDocs.Viewer-Docs/java/getting-started/installation.md

 ### Add GroupDocs.Viewer as a dependency

-Then define GroupDocs.Viewer for Java API dependency in your `pom.xml` as follows:
+Define GroupDocs.Viewer for Java API dependency in your `pom.xml`:

 {{< tabs "example2">}}
 {{< tab "pom.xml" >}}